 With the query builder you can run queries of your data to create custom charts and other visualizations.
-The query builder comes with three working modes: basic query-less mode, advanced (NRQL) mode, and advanced PromQL-style mode, which takes PromQL queries as an input for accessing metrics and building charts.
+The query builder comes with two working modes: NRQL mode, and PromQL-style mode, which takes PromQL queries as an input for accessing metrics and building charts.

-You can access the query builder advanced PromQL-style mode by going to one.newrelic.com and clicking on Query your data at the top right corner.
-Go to the query builder tab on the left, then click PromQL-style on the right.
+You can access the PromQL-style mode by going to one.newrelic.com > Query builder, then click PromQL-style on the right.

 We support the Prometheus query language (PromQL) through our PromQL-style query mode.
 We do our best to automatically translate PromQL syntax queries into the closest NRQL approximation.